-The SecSi[TM] (Secured Silicon) Sector is an 256 byte extra sector capable of being permanently locked by AMD or customers.
-The SecSi Indicator Bit (DQ7) is permanently set to a 1 if the part is factory locked, and set to a 0 if customer lockable.
+The Secured Silicon (SecSi) Sector is an extra 256 byte sector capable of being permanently locked by AMD or customers.
+The SecSi Sector Indicator Bit (DQ7) is permanently set to a 1 if the part is factory locked, and set to a 0 if customer lockable.
 This way, customer lockable parts can never be used to replace a factory locked part.
-Note that some previous AMD 32 Mbit Am29DL32x devices had a larger SecSi Sector.

 Factory locked parts provide several options.
-The SecSi Sector may store a secure, random 16 byte ESN (Electronic Serial Number), customer code (programmed through AMD's ExpressFlash service), or both.
+The SecSi Sector may store a secure, random 16 byte ESN (Electronic Serial Number).
+Customer Lockable devices are one-time programmable and one-time lockable.
 DMS (Data Management Software) allows systems to easily take advantage of the advanced architecture of the simultaneous read/write product line by allowing removal of EEPROM devices.
 DMS will also allow the system software to be simplified, as it will perform all functions necessary to modify data in file structures, as opposed to single-byte modifications.
 To write or update a particular piece of data (a phone number or configuration data, for example), the user only needs to state which piece of data is to be updated, and where the updated data is located in the system.
 This is an advantage compared to systems where user-written software must keep track of the old data location, status, logical to physical translation of the data onto the Flash memory device (or memory devices), and more.
 Using DMS, user-written software does not need to interface with the Flash memory directly.
 Instead, the user's software accesses the Flash memory by calling one of only six functions.
 AMD provides this software to simplify system design and software integration efforts.